Last updated September 25, 2023, v. 3.0

 Student Financial Services

-- Purpose: To provide financial aid and administration of your account.
+- Purpose: To provide financial aid or scholarships and administration of those applications and your account.

-- United States Department of Education for monitoring awarding and determining the eligibility of federal financial aid programs
+- Relevant government authority for monitoring, awarding, and determining the eligibility of government financial aid programs.

-- Purpose: To provide the students and alumni with online access to employers, job postings, events, and resources, to maintain efficient appointment and event registration, and to comply with federal or state reporting requirements.
+- Purpose: To provide students and alumni with online access to employers, job postings, events, resources and to maintain efficient appointment and event registration, and to comply with federal, state, or local reporting requirements.

 GIA Alumni Association

-- Purpose: To deliver the GIA Alumni Association information, products and services you request and connect you with your global alumni network.
+- Purpose: To deliver the GIA Alumni Association information, products, and services you request and connect you with your global alumni network.